A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Results

 \section{Results}

 This section details the empirical results from the methodologically sound, multi-level modeling approach.
-The findings are presented in three parts: first, an analysis of the performance of the final classification models; second, an examination of the models' learning convergence; and third, an analysis of the most significant predictive features identified.
+The findings are presented in three parts: first, an analysis of the performance of the final classification models; second, a granular evaluation of their classification behavior through confusion matrices and ROC curves; and third, an analysis of the most significant predictive features identified.